 Text seminars on studying manuscripts in ancient languages

-Students will elect to participate in one of a range of seminars, depending on the language appropriate to their research focus.
+Participants will elect to participate in one of a range of seminars, depending on the language appropriate to their research focus.
 Possible seminars include Greek, Latin, Hebrew, Aramaic, Syriac, and Ethiopic.
 Making use of Museum holdings, these seminars will focus on issues of papyrology, codicology, prosopography, and curating.
 In these seminars, experts will present in a detailed fashion the practices and challenges involved in dealing with a particular class of documents.
 This will give the opportunity to study documents in depth.
-Students will also practice reading documents together, making the workshops an eminently practical element of the programme.
+Participants will also practice reading documents together, making the workshops an eminently practical element of the programme.

 Learning from peers